siduction/sidu-manual/data/en/0310-part-size-examp_en.md

 **ext4**
 The *ext4* file system is the default file system on siduction.
 This applies to all partitions when only Linux operating systems are used.

-**Btrfs** (Newly added as of siduction 2022.12.0)
+**Btrfs**
 *Btrfs* can be used instead of *ext4*.
 Together with the program *Snapper* it offers the possibility to create snapshots of the file system which are selectable in the boot manager Grub afterwards.
 You need a sufficiently large hard disk.
-See also [System administration Btrfs](0704-sys-admin-btrfs_en.md#btrfs).
+See also [System administration Btrfs](0704-sys-admin-btrfs-snapper_en.md#btrfs).

 **NTFS**
 For data exchange with a Windows installation the designated partition should be formatted with *NTFS*.
 Siduction can access the data read and write.
 For Windows it is the standard file system.